that-one-tom/crossengage-python-snippets/README.md

 ### fetchMessageStatistcs.py
 This script generates a CSV file with yesterday's message statistics for campaigns in your account.

 Usage Example: `python3 fetchMessageStatistcs.py output.csv` where output.csv is the target file.
+Use the `-r` or `--reduced` option to have each KPI in a separate column and thus only one row per message (instead of one row per KPI per message).